 I bought the orchid (dendrobium delicatum) as a gift for my mother, who excitedly requested it when I mentioned the orchid display was on.
 Her birthday is today as I write this, the 7th of October.
 I haven’t had a chance to hand it over yet, but Dad will be in town Monday night (arriving home from a work trip to Papua New Guinea) so I’ll get him to deliver it.
 Meanwhile the orchid’s flowering season has ended, but with any luck the flowers will be back next year.

-Incidentally, in a frivolous mood I was inspired to compose lyrics for a song to sing to your plants — here are the lyrics; I can upload a recording on request.
+Incidentally, in a frivolous mood I was inspired to compose lyrics for a song to sing to your plants.
+Lyrics below, plus a recording, added later.

 We’ll grind all the humans to powder

 But first we’ll let their screams grow louder